 A very simple lubrication system is employed in RCS blowers.
-All friction parts - gears, bearings and oil seals - are lubricated by the action of oil slingers which dip into the main oil sumps causing oil to splash directly on gears and bearings and also to fill the small reservoirs above the bearings.
-From these, oil flows, by gravity, through the bearings and to the oil seals.
-A drain port is provided below each bearing to prevent an excessive amount of oil in the bearings.
-Refer to assembly drawings, Figures 6 & 7.
+On the gear end, the gears, the bearings and the seals are lubricated by the action of oil slinger (46).
+On the drive end, the bottom rollers of the bearings are partially submerged in oil.
+Splash caused by bearings lubricate the oil seals.
 Entrance of lubricating oil into the blower air chamber is prevented by the use of double shaft sealing.
 Lip type seals, located inboard of the bearings in each headplate, effectively retain oil within the sumps.
-Any small leakage that may occur, should the seals wear, passes into a cavity in each headplate that is vented and drained downward.
+Any leakage that may occur passes into a cavity in each headplate that is vented.
 In addition, sealing rings are provided on both shafts where they pass through the inner walls of the headplates.
 These serve to reduce air leakage from or into the air chamber and also minimize oil carryover into the air chamber.
 They are not sufficiently effective to enable the blower to handle gases, however.